Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Preliminaries

 A \emph{signature} $\Sigma$ is a set of concept, role, and individual names, uniformly referred to as \emph{symbols}.
 Following standard practice we do not regard the universal role as a symbol but as a logical connective.
 Thus, the universal role is not contained in any signature.
 We use $\text{sig}(X)$ to denote the set of symbols used in any syntactic object $X$ such as a concept or an ontology.
 An \emph{$\Lmc(\Sigma)$-concept} is an $\Lmc$-concept $C$ with $\text{sig}(C)\subseteq \Sigma$.
+A $\Sigma$-role $r$ is a role with $\text{sig}(r)\subseteq \Sigma$.
+The \emph{size} of a (finite) syntactic object $X$, denoted $||X||$, is the number of symbols needed to represent it as a word.